 On the day:

-Puppet Show – Puppeteer Brett Hansen arrives about 45 minutes before the puppet show’s starting time to set up the stage, sound equipment, props and puppets.
+Puppet Show – Puppeteers Brett Hansen and Elissa Jenkins arrive about an hour before the puppet show’s starting time to set up the stage, sound equipment, props and puppets.
 The show (as described above) is performed for 30 minutes, followed by the 5 minute “how the puppets work” demo, and the 5-10 minute meet-and-greet and photo opportunity with Troggg.
-The puppeteer then packs up.
+The puppeteers then pack up.

 - 30 minute puppet show of songs, games, jokes and comical interaction with the audience OR 1 hour hands-on puppetry performance workshop.

 - 5 minute “How the puppets work” demonstration.